-In February 20062018, the Trustthe Harbour Trust commissioned Dick Benbow and Associates Pty LtdBenbow Environmental Pty Ltd to undertake a Noise Impact Assessment of the Mosman Drill Hall Precinct.
+In 2018, the Harbour Trust commissioned Benbow Environmental Pty Ltd to undertake a Noise Impact Assessment of the Mosman Drill Hall Precinct.
 As part of this study, a detailed noise survey of the area was undertaken.
-This included including attended and unattended noise monitoring was undertaken at 15 potentially affected sensitive receivers residential premises close to the site. in the vicinity of the Drill Hall Precinct and Rawson Oval over a two-week period in July 2018.
+This included attended and unattended noise monitoring at 15 potentially affected receivers in the vicinity of the Drill Hall Precinct and Rawson Oval over a two-week period in July 2018.